Visiting the Missouri Star Quilt Company

 Visiting the Missouri Star Quilt Company from a quilter who has been there!

 Last spring, the Missouri Star Quilt Company held their first ever Academy.
 I hadn’t been quilting very long, but I knew the amazing story of how Jenny Doan revitalized the midwestern town of Hamilton, Missouri by purchasing it’s old buildings and turning the town into a quilting destination.
-I HAD to see it for myself.
-I bought tickets to the Missouri Star Academy, packed my bags, stuffed them in my Durango and hit the road.
+I HAD to see it for myself!
+So, I bought tickets to the Missouri Star Academy, packed my bags and hit the road.
 I’m going to tell you right now, I had a blast.

 Jenny blew our minds with different ways to turn half square triangles (and more) to create a ton of different blocks, and of course, her story is definitely worth hearing.
 The Second Missouri Star Academy is this summer!
 I won’t be able to make it though, because I’ve got to take my youngest to his college orientation.
 I’m excited to be doing that, but wish I could fit Missouri Star into my schedule too!